hubverse-org/hubDocs/docs/source/quickstart-hub-admin/intro.md

 ### Schema files

-To take advantage of the infrastructure designed by the Consortium, a hub must contain [JSON configuration files in a specific location and format](../user-guide/hub-config).
+To take advantage of the infrastructure designed by the Consortium, a hub must contain [JSON configuration files in specific locations and formats](../user-guide/hub-config).
 The schemas that define the structure and formats of the configuration files live in their own [schemas repository](https://github.com/hubverse-org/schemas).
 The schemas are versioned, and every hub must point to a specific version of the schemas that they are using.

 ### Software for modeling hubs